Diverse multicultural students celebrating graduation

 Why It Matters

-Six Reasons to Start Now
+Six Reasons to Offer Dual Enrollment

-Get a Head Start
+Give Students a Head Start

 Build Real Confidence